Mr3bd/tomcat-ansible-vagrant-setup/README.md

 [Abdullrahman Wasfi](https://www.linkedin.com/in/abdullrahmanwasfi)

-Made with ❤️ using Vagrant, Ansible, and Node.js
+Made with ❤️ using Vagrant, Ansible, and Tomcat

 ---